Language Model as Planner and Formalizer under Constraints: Results

 \paragraph{Can LLMs scale with complexity?} Recent work has cast doubt on the ability of LLMs, as planner and formalizers, to scale with the problem complexity \cite{shojaee2025illusionthinkingunderstandingstrengths,lin2025zebralogic,amonkar2025llmsbetterformalizerssolvers}.
 In domains considered in this work, problems from \bw range from 2 to 15 blocks, while those from \coin range from 3 to 11 rooms.
-Although our results represented in Figure~\ref{fig: constrained vs. non-constrained} pose a significant room for improvement in model performance, especially after the introduction of constraints, it would only be more meaningful to conduct studies on problems with higher complexity that emulate more to real life applications.
+Although our results represented in Figure~\ref{fig: constrained vs. non-constrained} pose a significant room for improvement in model performance, especially after the introduction of constraints, it would only be more meaningful to conduct studies on problems with higher complexity emulate more to real life applications.
 Therefore, we present \bwxl, a dataset included in \cope where all problems contain 50 blocks, in order to see the impact of problems with a larger entity space on planning, especially with constraints.

-The first row of Figure \ref{fig: bw-xl and mbw} displays results for three best performing methods on \bwxl.
-For LLM-as-formalizer, we only display results for PDDL since generating SMT leads to near-zero performance.
-Comparing performance to that on \bw (Figure~\ref{fig: constrained vs. non-constrained}), \textbf{performance for all methods sharply decreases as the problems become more complex} even without the introduction of constraints, regardless of the usage of an LLM and whether an LLM can scale its reasoning tokens during inference, in line with cited literature.
-Even so, LLM-as-formalizer displays more robustness to complexity than LLM-as-planner.
+Comparing performance of the first row of Figure \ref{fig: bw-xl and mbw} to that on \bw (Figure~\ref{fig: constrained vs. non-constrained}), performance for all methods, with the exception of Gemini-3-Flash, sharply decreases as the problems become more complex even without the introduction of constraints, in line with cited literature.
+Even so, LLM-as-Formalizer displays more robustness to complexity than LLM-as-Planner.
 However, \textbf{such scaling behavior disappears with the constraints} as performance degrades by more than 50\% for the well-performing DeepSeek models.
 This finding clearly indicates the challenge caused by the constraints aggravates the existing concern of scaling inability in LLM-assisted planning methodologies.